Grubblex/weather-api/README.md

 go test -v tests/integration/weather_routes_test.go
 ```

-If the test was Successfull it should return this
+If the test was Successful it should return this

 ```
 --- PASS: TestWeatherRoutesWithDB (0.04s)